JanLikar/cargo-clone/README.md

     cargo clone --vers 0.2.0 cargo-clone

-To checkout a git repo specified in the package's Cargo.toml, you can use the `--git` flag.
+To checkout a git repo specified in the package's Cargo.toml, you can use the `--git` flag:
-Git must be installed for this to work.

     cargo clone cargo-clone --git